-Another great option is to head to Sljeme Ski resort, just outside of Zagreb, for skiing, snowboarding, sledding, and even hiking.
-There's also the option to watch world-class skiing take place here every January with the Snow Queen Trophy (Snježna kraljica).
+Another great option is to head to Sljeme ski resort, just outside of Zagreb, for skiing, snowboarding, sledding, and even hiking.
+There's also the option to watch world-class skiing occur here every January with the Snow Queen Trophy (Snježna kraljica).

 Meanwhile, party goers will want to make a trip to Rijeka come mid-January for Croatia's largest carnival.
 Here you can witness the ceremonious handing-over of the city key to the carnival "maestro" and watch how Rijeka's main street, the Korzo, transforms into a mass party.
-There are pageants, street dances, concerts, masquerades, and DJs spin at a variety of bars and clubs throughout the city.
+There are pageants, street dances, concerts, and masquerades, and DJs spin at various bars and clubs throughout the city.